rtomayko/posix-spawn/README.md

 ## USAGE

-This library includes two distinct interfaces: `POSIX::Spawn::spawn`, a lower level process spawning interface based on the `Process::spawn` include in Ruby 1.9, and `POSIX::Spawn::Child`, a higher level class geared toward easy spawning of processes with simple string based standard input/output/error stream handling.
+This library includes two distinct interfaces: `POSIX::Spawn::spawn`, a lower level process spawning interface based on the new Ruby 1.9 `Process::spawn` method, and `POSIX::Spawn::Child`, a higher level class geared toward easy spawning of processes with simple string based standard input/output/error stream handling.
 The former is much more versatile, the latter requires much less code for certain common scenarios.

 ### POSIX::Spawn::spawn

-The `POSIX::Spawn` module (with help from the accompanying C extension) implements a subset of the [Ruby 1.9 Process::spawn][ps] interface, largely through the use of the [POSIX standard `posix_spawn` family of C functions][po].
+The `POSIX::Spawn` module (with help from the accompanying C extension) implements a subset of the [Ruby 1.9 Process::spawn][ps] interface, largely through the use of the [IEEE Std 1003.1 `posix_spawn(2)` systems interfaces][po].
 These are widely supported by various UNIX operating systems.

 [ps]: http://www.ruby-doc.org/core-1.9/classes/Process.html#M002230